Edmonton police withheld video of officer assault on Indigenous man for 4 months | CBC News

 The cellphone video of McLeod's arrest was shot by Tyler Eaglespeaker.

 Eaglespeaker said he gave the video to a friend, Natasha Wright, because he feared being targeted by police.
-Wright is also Indigenous but said she appears white.
+Wright is also Indigenous, but she said she appears white.

 Video provided to police day after arrest